 Skip to main content

-This document details how to use the testing, logging, and monitoring features provided by CloudBase to help developers efficiently debug and monitor the operational status of Cloud Functions.
+This document details how to use the testing, log viewing, and monitoring features provided by TCB to help developers efficiently debug and monitor the running status of cloud functions.

 Prerequisites

-• You have deployed at least one cloud function
+• At least one cloud function has been deployed

 Cloud Function Testing

-Cloud Development provides multiple cloud function testing methods, supporting online debugging and local testing, to help developers debug code more conveniently.
+TCB provides multiple cloud function testing methods, supporting online debugging and local testing to help developers debug code more conveniently.

 Console Testing